kndiy/erp/README.md

 - Working with an exporting customer demanded much update to our voucher system, whether it was the delivery notice, or item identification system, or even account-settling form.
 We did not even have a mature inventory monitoring system back then.
 Everthing was done by hand and on-demand, which was not even up to par with a normal periodic inventory system.
-- My journey started from a simple excel file...whose opening process started to freeze my computer when the sales number reached the count of 100.
-- I endured 300 sales using 3 of those files...,
-- Well, to resolve the problem, Ms Access was my decision at that time as it was very fast to develop,
-- It took six months of learning and applying what I learned from scratch to reach what I desired for this simple sales monitoring application
-  (1 months was taken to make the core and the rest was added step by step).
-- In mid 2020, I decided to migrate the back-end of the Ms Access application to MySQL, which started the next step of my journey, Ending with the deployment of the back-end database to a HPE ProLiant DL60 gen 9 server and enabling remote-accessing through the internet,
-- At the beginning of 2023, precisely from February 2023, with the hope of transforming my database into a web-based application.
-I picked up Java.
-  In May 2023, I started implementing the application using Spring Boot + Spring MVC framework.
-  It was truly entertaining building up an application from scratch.
-Even more so when the author was a complete fresher.
+- My journey started from using MS Excel (2019) to MS Access (2020-2022) to Spring Boot App (2023).
 - Now in July 2023, the simple erp-application was uploaded to Git, but not quite complete yet.

 So, let's summary the content of this application:
-i.
-First is the heart of the application: the relational database, ie. the Entities.
+- First is the heart of the application: the relational database, ie. the Entities.
 It can be separated into 9 clusters:
    1. Company cluster: Company - Address - Contact data (eg. Daesan Company - HQ Address - My Contact)
    2. Item Code cluster: ItemCategory - ItemType - ItemCode - ItemCodeSupplier - Equivalent
       (eg. Fabric - 70D Interlock - BLACK DS19031444-A - JETBLACK 01A (linked with Company NamThanh) - Eqv 1kg -> 6.76 yards)